patrickkabwe/dpo-pay-node-sdk/README.md

 ### Introduction

-The `@kazion/dpopay-sdk` is a npm package for node js which provides a convenient interface for interacting with the DPO API to process various payment operations.
+UnOfficial Node.js DPO SDK that provides a convenient interface for interacting with the DPO API to process various payment operations.
 The package is designed to simplify the integration of DPO payment functionalities into your application.

 ### Installation